Iteo/hooked_bloc/README.md

   The test is a best way to explain how proposed hook should work.
 We demand a complete test before any code is merged in order to ensure cohesion with existing codebase.

-- Add it to the README and write documentation for it.
+- Add it to the README and write documentation for it

-  Add new hook to the table and append sample code with usage.
+  Add new hook to the existing hooks table and append sample code with usage.

 ### Fix

 - Check if bug was already found

-- Describe what is broken.
+- Describe what is broken

   Minimal requirement to report a bug fix is a reproduction path.
 Write steps that should be followed to find a problem in code.
 Perfect situation is when you give full description